raulmaulidhino-dev/english-society-bozz/README.md

 ![English Society-Bozz Logo Banner](static/assets/logos/esbozz-logo-og.jpg)

-# 🎓 ESBozz Web Project – A Full-Stack Website for English Society-Bozz (My school extracurricular)
+# 🎓 ESBozz Web Project – A Full-Stack Web App for English Society-Bozz (My school extracurricular)

-A dynamic, full-featured website built to support and showcase the activities of **English Society-Bozz**.
+A dynamic, full-featured web application built to support and showcase the activities of **English Society-Bozz**.
 Developed with a modern tech stack, this project includes user authentication, dynamic content management, and responsive design—optimized for real users and real-world needs.

 ## 🚀 Live Demo